spinfish/spinfish/README.md

 - ⚡ Fun fact: ...
 -->

-i've been working with python for over a year now and i really enjoy working with it, but i don't think i am very good at it. i've written a (not very good) discord bot in the language with the aid of discord.py, and consider this a finished project. also, i am absolutely hopeless at dealing with documents and the command line. it's a miracle that i even managed to set up my bot's vps :')
+i've been working with python for over a year now and i really enjoy it, but i don't think i am very good at it. i've written a (not very good) discord bot in the language with the aid of discord.py, and consider this a finished project. also, i am absolutely hopeless at dealing with documents and the command line. it's a miracle that i even managed to set up my bot's vps :')